 Raw material is the largest cost component for paper manufacturers.
-Although the company is increasing its emphasis on development and plantation of clonal saplings, the dependence of external wood and bamboo supplies is still high, exposing the company to risk of raw material availability and price volatility.
+Although the company is increasing its emphasis on development and plantation of clonal saplings, the dependence on external wood and bamboo supplies is still high (close to 55%), exposing the company to risk of raw material availability and price volatility.
 Initiatives undertaken by the company towards farm forestry and captive plantations are expected to mitigate such risks to a greater extent over the medium-to-long term.
-Adverse change in raw material prices, which the company is not able to pass on to its customers, have impacted its profitability in Q1FY25.
+With the cost of raw materials shooting up drastically driven by increased demand from competing wood-based industries and lower wood output due to lower plantation in the pandemic, paper manufacturers found it difficult to pass on the increase in input costs to the end consumer via price hikes as reflected by lower net realisations.
+Raw material prices have significantly increased in 9MFY25 for OPIL, leading to continuation of net loss in the current year.

 Power cost is another significant portion of cost for OPIL.
 The company requires uninterrupted supply of coal for its power plant and remains exposed to price volatility of coal and its availability.
 OPIL commissioned a new recovery boiler with an enhanced capacity from 450 TPD to 600 TPD in November 2022, which generates surplus steam and reduce coal requirement.
-Accordingly, power cost reduced in FY24 as compared to FY23.
+Accordingly, power cost reduced in FY24 compared to FY23.